hansumane/c_vigenere/README.md

 $ ./out-vigenere
 ```

-The result will be printed in the console and saved to **output.txt**
+The result will be printed in the console and saved to **output.txt**,
+but only if you've built RELEASE

 ## Issues